-The quality of the exterior painting of a commercial building goes a long way in creating the first impression to the out-lookers about your brand(s).
+The quality of the exterior of a commercial building goes a long way in creating the first impression of the out-lookers about your brand(s).
 One of the things professional painters first learn is to master an exterior paint project.

 An expert painter will not only take on an exterior paint job with an adequate understanding of the right type of paint to use, but they will also make sure there are no slip-ups with the wrong color, irrelevant equipment, and peeling paint.

 Remember, your exterior walls have created a good first impression and they have been attracted to seeing what is inside; hence, interior walls are also expected to be as quality as exterior walls.